phillycommunitywireless/phillycommunitywireless/content/en/_index.md

 We are currently partnering with residents and nonprofits organizations in **Norris Square Park** to develop a community-owned, free wifi network.

-We are currently seeking community organizations and building owners in the Norris Square Neighborhood interested in receiving a free install of a small network antenna on their rooftops to expand the public wifi signal into their neighborhood.
+We are seeking community organizations and building owners in Norris Square interested in receiving a free install of a small network antenna on their rooftops to expand the public wifi signal into their neighborhood.

 ### **[Get Connected](https://docs.google.com/forms/d/e/1FAIpQLSfjx0A9mFxMiXSb1jisgcHFHwTzktsuz4c36Ja1tVOQjjXzow/viewform)** to free wireless internet